Snjoo/react-simple-alerts/README.md

 # Alerts

-Alerts component to display a array of informational messages to user.
+Display an array of informative messages to end-user.

+Each alert has a heading, content and a type.

 ## Demo & Examples